PacktPublishing/Containers-for-Developers-Handbook/Chapter11/Readme.md

 >The Reset Kubernetes button, completely removes all the workloads and resources created, which is great to start things over.
 I really recommend reseting your cluster before starting this Labs section.

+# Improving applications access with an Ingress Controller

 ## Deploying your own Ingress Controller
 In this first task, we will deploy our own Ingress Controller.
 We are using Docker Desktop, which provides a good LoadBalancer service implementation.
 These Service resources will attach the localhost IP address, which will makeit easy to connect to the published services.